paulate/exercise-app/README.md

 ## TODOS
 Feb 2023

-[ ] Have workouts saved to URL /#base64workoutdata
+[x] Have workouts saved to URL /#base64workoutdata
-[ ] Add an alert when you press the share button that it copied URL to clipboard
+[ ] Add an alert when you press the share button that it copied URL to clipboard [ ] edit screen: fix total time
+[ ] edit screen: make UI look more like figma UI
 ---
 [x] Add Custom Rest time to exercise (will alternate between rep and rest) e.g. {name:... reps:... rest:... }
 [x] Change background color for exercise (green), left(green)/right(blue).